Catrobat/Catroid3D/README.md

 Experimental spike of a 3D version of Pocket Code / Catroid for Android.

-Note that This is just a very preliminary / throw-away proof of concept.
+Note that this is just a very preliminary / throw-away proof of concept.

 If you are interested in contributing and/or working on this 3D version, contact wolfgang.slany@catrobat.org